Snap Pea Salad is so easy to make. Sweet, tender raw peas combined with a few simple ingredients.

 Have you ever tried pea shoots?
 A great burger topping, just like on these Zucchini Burgers.

-RECIPE and INSTRUCTIONS for this pea salad recipe can be found at the bottom of this post.
+RECIPE and INSTRUCTIONS for this salad with sugar snap peas can be found at the bottom of this post.

 I love when it only takes a few ingredients to make a great dish.
-This easy pea recipe combines:
+This easy salad recipe combines:

 - pickled onions